smoke2005/pg-chatbot/README.md

 ### 6. Launch the Flask chatbot

 Run the main app file and open your browser to interact with the chatbot.

----

-## Notes on File Formats

-* Use `.jsonl` for storing and uploading embeddings to Matching Engine via Python SDK
-* Use `.json` for configurations like API keys (`service_account.json`)

-Each line in `.jsonl` is a full JSON object with an ID, vector, and metadata.